opencryptoki/opencryptoki/README.md

 For a more in-depth overview of openCryptoki, please refer to manual [openCryptoki - An Open Source Implementation of PKCS #11](https://www.ibm.com/docs/en/linux-on-systems?topic=11-version-317)

+**Note:** The TPM token is deprecated, because it supports only TPM version 1.2.
+Does not work with TPM version 2.0.
+We plan to remove the TPM token in a future openCryptoki release or version.

 ## REQUIREMENTS:

 - IBM ICA - requires libica library version 3.3.0 or higher for accessing ICA